adjust/dev-docs/docs/ios/features/configuration/deep-link/testing.md

 * You have set the environment to `sandbox` and logging to `verbose` in the Adjust SDK.
   * Verbose logging is indicated by `[Adjust]v` in your {program}`Xcode` logs.
-* Your app calls the `appWillOpen` method in the method that receives the deep link.
+* Your app calls the [`appWillOpenUrl` method](ios-appWillOpenUrl-invocation) in the method that receives the deep link.

 #### App running in background